Teradata: Overview

 Teradata is an enterprise software company that develops and sells database analytics software.
 The company provides three main services: business analytics, cloud products, and consulting.
 It operates in North and Latin America, Europe, the Middle East, Africa, and Asia.

-Teradata is headquartered in San Diego, California and has additional major U.S. locations in Atlanta and San Francisco, where its data center research and development is housed.
+Teradata is headquartered in San Diego, California, and has additional major U.S. locations in Atlanta and San Francisco, where its data center research and development is housed.
 It is publicly traded on the New York Stock Exchange (NYSE) under the stock symbol TDC.
 Steve McMillan has served as the company's president and chief executive officer since 2020.
 The company reported $1.836 billion in revenue, a net income of $129 million, and 8,535 employees globally, as of February 9, 2020.

 History

 The concept of Teradata grew from research at the California Institute of Technology and from the discussions of Citibank's advanced technology group in the 1970s.
-In 1979, the company was incorporated in Brentwood, California by Jack E. Shemer, Philip M. Neches, Walter E. Muir, Jerold R. Modes, William P. Worth, Carroll Reed and David Hartke.
+In 1979, the company was incorporated in Brentwood, California, by Jack E. Shemer, Philip M. Neches, Walter E. Muir, Jerold R. Modes, William P. Worth, Carroll Reed and David Hartke.
 Teradata released its DBC/1012 database machine in 1984, with Citibank as an early customer.
-In 1990, the company acquired Sharebase, originally named Britton Lee, another early database machine vendor that, unlike Teradatda's IBM mainframe focus, primarily served midrange systems.
+In 1990, the company acquired Sharebase, originally named Britton Lee, another early database machine vendor that, unlike Teradata's IBM mainframe focus, primarily served midrange systems.
 In September 1991, AT&T Corporation acquired NCR Corporation, which announced the acquisition of Teradata for about $250 million in December.
 Teradata built the first system over 1 terabyte for Wal-Mart in 1992.

 NCR acquired Strategic Technologies & Systems in 1999 and appointed Stephen Brobst as chief technology officer of Teradata Solutions Group.
 In 2000, NCR acquired Ceres Integrated Solutions and its customer relationship management software for $90 million, as well as Stirling Douglas Group and its demand chain management software.
 Teradata acquired financial management software from DecisionPoint in 2005.
 In January 2007, NCR announced Teradata would become an independent public company, led by Michael F. Koehler.
 The new company's shares started trading in October.

 In April 2016, a hardware product line called IntelliFlex was announced.
 Victor L. Lund became the chief executive on May 5, 2016.

 In October 2018, Teradata started promoting its cloud analytics software called Vantage (which evolved from the Teradata Database).